CasparKielwein/Aaargh/Classes.md

 The fighting style lets the player chose a combat situation the Fighter excels in.
 Fighting Style and Equipment determine if the Fighter is a Tank or a Striker.

-The Martial Discipline is a discipline tree which defines how the Fighter regains power points.
+The Martial Discipline is a discipline tree which defines how the Fighter regains Power-Points.
-Depending on the chosen discipline the fighter needs to act very differently during combat to maximise power points.
+Depending on the chosen discipline the fighter needs to act very differently during combat to maximise Power-Points.
 The martial discipline does not make the fighter more or less able to take damage.

 Equipment, in particular choice of weapons and armor has a large influence on the combat style of the fighter.
 More so than for any other class.